 ► All-new Mercedes C-Class saloon and estate

-As always, it rivals the likes of the BMW 3-series, Audi A4, Jaguar XE and Alfa Romeo Giulia, and it’ll be available to order at the end of March 2021.
+The new C43 model from AMG joins the regular C-Class saloon and hatchback that got a thorough update in 2021.
+As always, it rivals the likes of the BMW 3-series, Audi A4, Jaguar XE and Alfa Romeo Giulia.

 It doesn’t look that new…

-Not really.
-This is another case of a new Mercedes saloon’s exterior design barely evolving from its forebear – just like the S-Class.
+Not from the looks of the exterior, no. This is another case of a new Mercedes saloon’s exterior design barely evolving from its forebear – just like the S-Class.
 Still, the exterior surfacing is cleaner and new rear LED lights feature.
-The new C-Class also brings with it three new colours.
+The AMG C43 variant gets a slightly different front and rear apron, as well as quad exhaust pipes and new wheel designs.

 I need engine and spec details